IJSComplexMatter/cddm/doc/quickstart.rst

 For this guide you do not need the actual data because we will construct a sample video.
 We will be simulating a set of spherical particles undergoing 2D Brownian.
 Simulation is performed on-the-fly with the Brownian motion simulator that is included with this package.
 In real world experiments you will have to stream the videos either directly from the cameras with the library of your choice, or read data files from the disk. **This package does not provide the tools for reading the data**, so it is up to the user to provide the link between the image readout and the correlation computation functions.
 You can use imageio_ or any other tool for loading recorded videos.

 To proceed, you can copy-paste the examples below in your python shell.
-Or, open the source files under each of the plots in this document and run those in your favorite python development environment.
+Or, if you have the package source downloaded and *examples/* folder in your `sys.path`, open the source files under each of the plots in this document and run them in your favorite python development environment.

 Video processing
 ----------------